damini321/fastapi-content-processor/README.md

-# FastAPI Content Processor
+# FastAPI Content Processor and Traffic Data Analysis

+1. **FastAPI Content Processor:**
     This project is a backend service built using FastAPI that provides three main APIs for processing web content, PDF documents, and querying the processed content using a chat interface.

-## Features
+## Features -

 1. **Process Web URL API:**
    - Scrapes content from a given URL and stores it.